 The concept of regenerating health is very simple: instead of requiring the player to find med kits to recover their health from injuries, the player's wounds will automatically heal if they can avoid taking any more damage for a set amount of time.
 This allows the player to be in top condition at the beginning of every skirmish, and lets them play the game on a battle-by-battle basis.

 The origins of the recharging health mechanic date back to action role-playing games, or action RPGs, of the 1980s.
-The first video games to use it were the Hydlide games from 1984, followed by the more popular Ys series from 1987 onwards.
+The first video game to use a form of regenerating health was Punch-Out in 1983.
+In 1984, Hydlide introduced the regenerating health mechanic in a more modern form, where the player escapes damage for a set amount of time in order to recover health.
+This mechanic then went on to appear in the popular Ys series from 1987 onwards.
+The first shooter with the mechanic was Star Luster for the NES in 1985.
 However, this mechanic was rarely used outside of the action RPG genre until the 2000s.

 In truth, this popular method of health control appeared in action games long before Halo.
 The 1992 first-person shooter Faceball 2000 for the SNES and Mega Drive/Genesis had it.
 It also was used in the relatively unpopular comic book game, Wolverine: Adamantium Rage, which was released on the SNES and the Mega Drive/Genesis in 1994.